Mukilteo, Washington: Government and politics

 The City of Mukilteo operates as a non-charter code city with a mayor–council government, consisting of a mayor and a seven-member city council who are elected to four-year terms.
 Elections for the at-large positions are held in odd-numbered years and conducted in a nonpartisan manner, with city council seats staggered for a maximum of four seats per election.
-Former two-term mayor Joe Marine was re-elected to a third term as mayor in 2021, defeating former city councilwoman and two-term mayor Jennifer Gregerson, who defeated him in 2013; Marine had served as mayor since 2006.
+Joe Marine, a former city councilmember, is in his fourth term as mayor of Mukilteo.
+He was elected in 2005 and served two terms until losing in 2013; Marine then returned to the office in 2021 and won re-election in 2025.
 Management of the city government was also delegated to a full-time city administrator until the position was eliminated in 2014.
 A proposal to create the position of city manager and change to a council–manager form of government was rejected by voters in the November 2019 elections.

 The city government has 113 full-time employees and operated in 2016 on a budget of $32 million that is predominantly funded by sales taxes.
 As of 2024, the combined sales tax rate in Mukilteo is 10.6 percent, tied for the highest in Washington.
 Mukilteo maintains its own police and fire services, as well as departments for recreation, planning, and public works.
 Other services, including utilities, garbage collection, public transportation, and the library, are contracted to regional agencies and organizations.
 Mukilteo's city hall is located in Harbour Pointe and was constructed in 2008, costing $8.5 million and integrating recycled materials and other environmentally friendly features.
 The city hall was formerly housed at the Rosehill Community Center in Old Town and was temporarily moved to a leased Harbour Pointe warehouse in 1992 to accommodate more employees.
 After initially approving a site near the Rosehill Center in Old Town, the city government chose the Harbour Pointe site in 2006 as a compromise between disagreeing factions of the city council.

 At the federal level, Mukilteo has been part of the 2nd congressional district since 2012 and is represented by Democrat Rick Larsen.
 The district includes most of western Snohomish County along with Island, Skagit, and Whatcom counties.
 Prior to post-census redistricting in 2012, Mukilteo was part of the 1st congressional district.
 At the state level, the city and Edmonds comprise the 21st legislative district, which also includes unincorporated areas north of Lynnwood.
 Mukilteo is wholly part of the Snohomish County Council's 2nd district, which also covers Everett and the Tulalip Indian Reservation.